Michalosik/myslider/readme.md

 ## License
 - ISC

-- All graphics come frome unsplash random source!
+- All graphics come from unsplash random source!